pwillard/Blender_trainsimstools/TrainSimTools for Blender.md

 ---

 ### 🔁 2.
 Swap Collection Names

+Why swap collection names?
+Sometimes you want to text things out.
+Sometimes you want to manipulate special baking setups for ambient occlusion.
+This lets you quickly shift objects around, in and out of your MAIN export collection layout.

 Swaps the names of two existing collections safely:
 1. Choose **Collection 1** and **Collection 2** from the drop-downs.
 2. Click **Swap Collection Names**.